-Here, $\bm{r}_{\nu\mu} = (\bm{r}_{\nu}-\bm{r}_{\mu})$, $d^*$ is a non-dimensional parameter that measures the range of interaction.
-The simulations are carried out over a range of solvent qualities by varying the parameter, $z^*$, which is the non-dimensional strength of excluded volume interaction, and the chain length $N_b$.
+where $\bm{r}^*_{\nu\mu} = \bm{r}^*_{\nu}-\bm{r}^*_{\mu}$, and the parameters $z^*$ and $d^*$ are non-dimensional quantities which characterise the narrow Gaussian potential: $z^*$ measures the strength of the excluded volume interaction, while $d^*$ is a measure of the range of excluded volume interaction.
+The narrow Gaussian potential is a means of regularizing the Dirac delta potential since it reduces to a $\delta$-function potential in the limit of $d^*$ tending to zero.
+The contribution of the non-dimensional force due to excluded volume interactions, $\mathbf F_\nu^{*\textrm{EV}}$, on bead $\nu$ is then,

 The solvent quality is essentially a function of the temperature and chain length, and in the context of the narrow Gaussian potential, it is defined as $z=z^*\sqrt{N_b}$, with $z^*$ representing the distance of the solution temperature from the $\theta$-temperature.
 As discussed earlier, this enables the simulation of both linear and ring polymer solutions at the same solvent quality, even though their $\theta$-temperatures may be different.
 As is common in most molecular simulations, the $\theta$-condition is replicated here by switching off excluded volume interactions altogether~\cite{Deguchi14JCP,Uehara2016,Sunthar2005}.